VidBarbaro/TopicTimer/README.md

 ## TopicWatch

 The TopicWatch is a watch like embedded device for the TopicTimer.
 It connects to the mobile app using BLE technology.
 The device is a [lilygo t-display-s3](https://github.com/Xinyuan-LilyGO/T-Display-S3), an ESP with a touchscreen display mounted on it.
-Every sreen that can be seen is custom made by us.
-Navigation the screens can be done using the touchscreen.
+Every screen that can be seen is custom made.
+Navigation through the multiple screens can be done using gestures on the touchscreen.

 ### Home screen
-The home screen is a basic screen that displays four things.
+The home screen is the base screen that displays four things.
 In the middle the time is displayed, this time is synced with the mobile app everytime they connect.
 The same goes for the date, which can be seen on the bottom of the screen.
 In the top right corner of the watch the connection status is shown.
 Lastly, on the bottom left a settings icon is visible.
 Clicking this will make the settings screen visible.
-To quickly change your screen back to the home screen, the home button that is present on the device can be clicked.
+To quickly change your screen back to the home screen, the home button that is present on the [lilygo t-display-s3](https://github.com/Xinyuan-LilyGO/T-Display-S3) can be clicked.

-Navigation on this screen is as followes:
+Navigation on this screen while being on the home screen is as follows:

 |Left to right|Right to left|Top to bottom|Bottom to top|
 |-------------|-------------|-------------|-------------|